-My husband jokes with me about my biceps since I started working out.
+So what's up with the title?My husband jokes with me about my biceps since I started working out.
 I protest saying you can't see them unless I flex.
 His response: Where's the Beach [flex] The Beach is This Way.

 I have always had a passion for writing and it is indeed my career.
 This blog allows me to indulge in a few of my passions like writing, exercising, and cooking.
 My blog is about getting fit, staying fit, eating right, and hitting the beach!
 Since I can't hit the beach as often as I'd like, it's mostly about fitness, food, and my life

 Email me at Heather [at] wtbfitness.com

 Learn more about personalized fitness and running coach plans at WTBFitness.com